swyxio/swyxdotio/content/writing/technical/scrollbar-shenanigans.md

 You can target scrollbars on any `overflow: scroll` element, not just `body`!

-Note: The styling applies to horizontal as well as vertical scrollbars.
+Note: Unspecified, styling applies to horizontal as well as vertical scrollbars, which you can customize with `:horizontal` and `:vertical`.

 ## Not Everything Works